masc-ucsc/docs/docs/pyrope/03-bundle.md

 e.z = 30   // OK
 ```

 Tuples are always ordered, but they can have unnamed entries.
-If needed a `_`
-can be used for name or default value during the tuple declaration.
+A field
+without a name is *positional*; it can still carry a kind keyword
+(`const` / `mut`) as a prefix on the value to override the default
+mutability inherited from the enclosing tuple.

 ```
 mut b = 100